seth-dobson/artful-analytics.github.io/_posts/2020-05-30-charting-the-cmv-awareness-gap.md

 Conclusion
 ----------

-Hopefully you will agree that my combination bar and dot chart is an improvement on the original graph (Fig. 1) in that it highlights the CMV awareness gap more effectively for a general audience.
+Hopefully you will agree that my combination bar and dot chart (Fig. 2) is an improvement on the original graph (Fig. 1) in that it highlights the CMV awareness gap more effectively for a general audience.
 I also trust that Hadley would agree that this is an acceptable use of a secondary axis.